-Useful life of assets different from that prescribed in Schedule II has been estimated by the management, supported by technical assessment.
+Useful life of assets different from that prescribed in Schedule II has been estimated by the management.

 Leasehold improvements are amortized over the period of the lease or management's assessment of useful lives of assets, whichever is shorter.

 (IX) Intangible assets